SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs: Method

 While our method is more effective when backpropagating through LLMs by prompt~\cite{lester2021power} or adapter tuning~\cite{houlsby2019parameter,hu2021lora}, this work focuses on verifying the plausibility in an extreme setting of in-context learning~\cite{brown2020language}.
 We demonstrate that LLMs are capable of performing new tasks in foreign modalities without any parameter updates.
 Specifically, a set of $K$ examples $\{(\rvu^i, \rvv^i)\}_{i=1}^K$ are fed to the LLM to learn a new task and answer a query $\hat{\rvu}$ with Sampling $\hat{\rvv}$ by a single-pass autoregressive decoding is suboptimal due to the distributional shift in the representation and the presence of exceptionally long sequences, \eg, an image is quantized into over 500 tokens.
-To this end, we introduce a progressive in-context denoising method.
+To this end, we use a progressive decoding method.

-\paragraph{Progressive generation.} We generalize \cref{eq:icl} into a multi-step generation process.
-Let $s_t$ denote the number of tokens generated in $t$ steps.
-At each step, we sample a segment of the full sequence
+We generalize \cref{eq:icl} into a multi-pass process, where the LLM learns to generate one segment of the target sequence at a time.
+The segment generated from the $t$-th pass is

-where $[\cdot, \cdot]$ concatenates the sequences.
-We use $c_t$ to control the length of previous segments to condition on.
-When $c_t=s_t$, it is still an autoregressive (AR) process, where each $\hat{\rvv}_{s_t:s_{t+1}}$ conditions on all previously decoded segments $\hat{\rvv}_{<s_t}$.
-When $c_t=0$, it corresponds to a segment-wise non-autoregressive (NAR) process, where each $\hat{\rvv}_{s_t:s_{t+1}}$ is independently sampled.
-Note that the generation within each segment is always an autoregressive decoding procedure of the LLM.
-In practice, we use AR to generate the first few token layers given task-specific conditions.
-Then we use NAR to generate the remaining token layers conditioned on the previous layers in an unconditional latent refinement process.
+where $[\cdot, \cdot]$ indicates concatenation. $t'$ controls the length of previous segments to condition on, with two common cases: (1) a progressive autoregressive (PAR) process with $t'=t$, where each decoded segment conditions on all previously decoded ones; (2) a progressive non-autoregressive (PNAR) process with $t'=0$ to sample each segment independently, which greatly reduces the sequence length requirement for the LLM.
+In practice, we use PAR to generate the first few token layers given task-specific conditions, followed by PNAR to generate the remaining token layers conditioned on the previous layers in an unconditional latent refinement process.